survivejs/webpack-book/manuscript/automatic_browser_refresh.md

 leanpub-start-insert
 const common = {
 leanpub-end-insert
   // Entry accepts a path or an object of entries.
-We'll be using the
+  // We'll be using the latter form given it's
-  // latter form given it's convenient with more complex configurations.
+  // convenient with more complex configurations.
   entry: {
     app: PATHS.app
   },
   output: {
     path: PATHS.build,
     filename: 'bundle.js'
-  }
+  },
+  plugins: [
+    new HtmlWebpackPlugin({
+      title: 'Webpack demo'
+    })
+  ]
 };

 leanpub-start-insert
-// Default configuration
+// Default configuration.
+We will return this if
-if(TARGET === 'start' || !TARGET) {
+// Webpack is called outside of npm. if(TARGET === 'start' || !TARGET) {
   module.exports = merge(common, {});
 }